Children's Laureate 2001-2003

 A grandfather's guilt at the long-ago death of his twin brother, a young waiter whose rude customers get more than they bargain for, and a hard-working boy who finds himself blessed by a golden-haired stranger - the Weird Street tales are full of drama and suspense!

 Particularly suitable for struggling, reluctant and dyslexic readers aged 8+.

-Tales from Weird Street is a book by Anne Fine for solo readers in the middle age group.
+Tales from Weird Street is a book by Anne Fine for solo readers.
 It was published by Barrington Stoke on 15th February 2017.